 Completed application signed and dated; Complete list of products or menu items along with a list of ingredients for each item and sources for ingredients.
-Name of farm, ranch or grower, address and contact information is required for all ingredients.
-All products must have prior written approval from Market Management before bringing/selling the product(s) at the farmers market; Proof of ownership or copy of signed lease agreement(s) for farmer/rancher/grower; Map and/or directions to farm, grow site or production facility; Liability Insurance information; Copies of organic certification documents (if applicable); Proof of membership in a farmer, rancher, or fishery cooperative (if applicable); Copies of all food safety forms, inspection reports and licenses/permits applicable to the sale of your product(s).
+Name of farm, ranch or grower, address and contact information is req all ingredients.
+All products must have prior written approval from Market Manageme Proof of ownership or copy of signed lease agreement(s) for farmer/rancher/grower; Map and/or directions to farm, grow site or production facility; Liability Insurance information; Copies of organic certification documents (if applicable); Proof of membership in a farmer, rancher, or fishery cooperative (if applicable); Copies of all food safety forms, inspection reports and licenses/permits applicable to the sale of your product(s).
 Participants are responsible for knowing which requirements apply to their product(s); and

-□ Copy of signed Participant Agreement (Page 17 of this document) form, if accepted into the USDA Farmers Market.
+Copy of signed Participant Agreement (Page 17 of this document) form, if accepted into the USDA Farmers Market.
 The Participant Agreement will be collected at the mandatory vendor orientation.
-The signed form is used to certify that the farmer, grower or producer has read, understands and will abide by the USDA Farmers Market 2018 Rules and Procedures and Operating Guidelines.
+The signed form is used to certify that the farmer, grower or producer has read, understands and will abide by the USDA Farmers Market 2019 Rules and Procedures and Operating Guidelines.